yamfries06/Income-Expense-Tracker-/README.md

 Data Visualization: Provides insights into spending habits through visual tools.

 ## Deployment
 Trackify is deployed on Render.
 You can check it out here: [Trackify on Render](https://trackify-ad7x.onrender.com).
+For limited access of features without registration you can login with -->  Username: testing1  Pasword: testing

 ## Current Status:
 The application works flawlessly on my local machine, including all registration and expense management features.
 However, due to a migration issue on Render, the registration link is temporarily unavailable.
 This is a known issue, and I'm actively working on a fix.